ivanos/leviathan_lib/README.md

 Key | Value Type | Description
 --- | ----- | -----------
-cenID | string | CEN identifier of this CIN contIDs | {string, string} | list of Container IDs ({HostId, ContId}) ipaddr_b | integer | (only for bus) B part of the IP addresses for CEN ipaddr | string | IP address of bridge
+cenIDs | list of strings | identifiers of CENs that this CIN covers contIDs | {string, string} | list of Container IDs ({HostId, ContId}) ipaddr_b | integer | (only for bus) B part of the IP addresses for CEN ipaddr | string | IP address of bridge